Seasonal Affective Disorder

-Evidence that Cognitive Behavioural Therapy, a treatment for anxiety and depression in general, can help seasonal depression and may prevent it from recurring in future years…
+Evidence that Cognitive Behavioural Therapy, a treatment for anxiety and depression in general, can help seasonal depression (also referred to as Seasonal Affective Disorder SAD) and may prevent it from recurring in future years.

 Whether you’re struck down by “seasonal blues” or SAD depression, the most important thing to remember is this: you don’t have to wait for winter to pass to start feeling better.

 Seasonal Affective Disorder is a complex depressive illness.
 It is most likely triggered by the lack of sunlight in winter, which affects levels of hormones (melatonin and serotonin) in the part of the brain controlling mood, sleep and appetite – our circadian rhythms.